 - 3. Preliminary plans, if available for the project.
-The plans (1"=40' preferred) should include: - a.
+The plans (1"=40' preferred) should be included in hard copy attachments at a minimum size of 11×17 inches and include: - a.
 Existing and proposed ROW (include plat maps and legal descriptions for proposed acquisitions). - b.
 Agency boundaries, dimensions and station numbers. - c.
 Existing and proposed project features such as: pavement width and edge of pavement, curb, gutter and sidewalk, raised median, driveway reconstruction, signal pole locations, etc. - d.
 Typical cross sections. - e.
 Proposed striping. - f.
 Structural sections per the materials report. - g.
 Proposed traffic signals, storm drains, bridges, railroad crossing improvements, safety lighting, etc. - h.
 If requesting funds for traffic signals, include a traffic signal warrant(s) prepared by the City Traffic Engineer or City Engineer. - i.
 If the project includes construction, relocation, alteration or widening of any railroad crossing or facility, include a copy of the letter of intent sent to the railroad, a copy of which must be sent to the Public Utilities Commission (PUC).
 Any project including work of interest to a railroad will not be considered for eligibility until the railroad and PUC have been notified. - j.
 If the project is proposed as a staged project and additional funds will be necessary in subsequent calls for projects, the preliminary project statement should be accompanied with a complete preliminary estimate and schedule for the completion of the entire project. - k.
 If the project is proposed as a safety improvement, provide justifying accident data for the past three years and show the expected decrease in intersection or mid-block accident rate. - 4.
 Current 24-hour traffic counts (taken for a typical mid-week period within the preceding 12-month period) for the proposed segment.
 Projects submitted without "current counts" will be considered incomplete and non-responsive.